-"Everybody likes a good story and I'd say radio is just about the best storyteller there is."
-Orson Welles
+“Everybody likes a good story…and I’d say radio is just about the best storyteller there is.”

-There is a moment in Citizen Kane (1941, right) where the action is situated in Kane's childhood boarding house, the snow is falling and Bernard Herrmann's lyrical music is playing over the action, when all of a sudden a snowball (thrown by the young Kane) hits the side of the house and the music stops, right in the middle of a phrase.
-Asked much later about this particular technique, Welles simply said it was a "classic radio device - we used to do it all the time on the radio".
+There is an ear-catching moment in Citizen Kane (above) where the action is situated in Kane’s childhood boarding house, the snow is falling and Bernard Herrmann’s lyrical music is playing over the action.
+All of a sudden a snowball (thrown by the young Kane) hits the side of the house and the music stops, right in the middle of a phrase – an extremely unusual occurrence in films at that time (though commonplace now).
+When he was quizzed about this particular technique, Welles simply replied it was a “classic radio device – we used to do it all the time on the radio”.

 Instead Welles would arrive at the studio 10 minutes before live recording and deliver the performance – as he was reading, he had no idea of what was to happen next, something that gave him quite a thrill.
 The Shadow ran for many years and was enormously popular, but, it has to be said, was perhaps the least interesting work Welles ever did on the radio and contained by some considerable distance some of his hammiest acting.

-Welles, together with his protégé at the time, John Houseman (right) , took creative control of their radio output on July 11, 1938 with the creation of The Mercury Theater on the Air.
+Welles, together with his protégé at the time, John Houseman (left), took creative control of their radio output on July 11, 1938 with the creation of The Mercury Theater on the Air.

 It is often believed that Welles simply co-opted the Mercury Players (Joseph Cotton, Agnes Moorhead, Erskine Sanford, George Coulouris, Everett Sloane etc) into doing their plays on the radio, but the reality was the other way around.
 The Mercury Theatre, which later became the cast list of Kane, really only came together through radio.
 Welles and Houseman had worked with the personnel before but radio is what brought them all together.
 Together with adaptor Howard Koch, over a short period of time, the group left a powerful legacy.